-Find the best prompt and model
+# Find the best prompt and model

-The prompt testing feature helps you to find the best prompt and a model combination for your use case.
-With Root or custom evaluators, you can skip the manual "eyeballing" of LLM outputs and iterate quickly.
+With Root or custom evaluators, you can fully automate a large battery of evaluation runs, skip the manual "eyeballing" of LLM outputs and iterate quickly.

 You can compare metrics such as speed, cost, and output quality by checking the evaluation results.

-Example: User feedback analyzer
+### Example: User feedback analyzer

 Let's say you are running a SaaS product and you want to analyze and categorize user feedback.
 You want to find a good compromise between speed and quality in your model choice.